somaij/netlify-cms-react-portfolio/content/posts/2019-03-21-easiest-free-wp-theme-for-a-resume-site.md

 ---
 ## Why Do I Need a Website?

 It astounds me - the number of tech people that I've met and they don't have a website.
-When I was in college doing Systems' Analyst and even later when I was in university doing **IT**, a majority of my peers didn't have a website to show who they really were to potential employers.
+When I was in college doing Systems Analyst and even later when I was in university doing **IT**, a majority of my peers didn't have a website to show who they really were to potential employers.
 I'm proud to admit I managed to convince a couple of techy and design pals to create their own online presence.

 But what about non-tech people?
 [Here's a 2013 Forbes article on why everyone needs a website](https://www.forbes.com/sites/jacquelynsmith/2013/04/26/why-every-job-seeker-should-have-a-personal-website-and-what-it-should-include/#3bcb0dea119e).